 During the preparation time all written aid is allowed.

-During the examination no written aid is allowed, except for a small written note with the outline of the presentation.
+During the examination no written aid is allowed.

 - Marking scale